adonespitogo/hypr/README.md

 ## Wallpapers

 You can add wallpapers in `~/.config/hypr/wallpapers`.
-These images will be displayed randomly as wallpaper every 5 mins.
+These images will cycle randomly as wallpaper every 5 mins.

 ______________________________________________________________________